-Sensitivity of the IRVB was improved for measurement of relatively low energy plasma radiation from the viewpoint of a metal foil absorber material.
-The photon energy of the radiation was considered up to 1 keV for divertor plasma measurement.
-The thickness of a foil absorber was evaluated not only for conventional heavy elements, e.g., Pt, but also for light elements by the relation between photon energy and attenuation length and by mechanical strength.
-A heat-transfer calculation using ANSYS suggested that light elements with practical foil thickness provide higher temperature rise compared with those of heavy elements with practical foil thickness.
-The maximum of temperature rise was evaluated using a He-Ne laser irradiation onto absorber samples.
-Material dependence of the temperature rise has a similar tendency between the calculations and the experiments.
-Sensitivity of IRVB could improve from 280 μ W/cm2 to 90 μ W/cm2 using Ti with 1 μm thickness instead of conventional Pt with 2.5 μm thickness.
+The sensitivity of the IRVB was improved for the measurement of relatively low energy plasma radiation from the viewpoint of a metal foil absorber material.
+The photon energy of the radiation was considered up to 1 keV for the divertor plasma measurement.
+The thickness of a foil absorber was evaluated not only for conventional heavy elements, e.g., Pt, but also for light elements by the relation between the photon energy and attenuation length and by mechanical strength.
+A heat-transfer calculation using ANSYS suggested that light elements with practical foil thickness provide a higher temperature rise compared with heavy elements with practical foil thickness.
+The maximum of the temperature rise was evaluated using He-Ne laser irradiation onto absorber samples.
+The material dependence of the temperature rise has a similar tendency between the calculations and the experiments.
+The sensitivity of the IRVB could improve from 280 to 90 μ W/cm2 using Ti with 1 μ m thickness instead of conventional Pt with 2.5 μ m thickness.
 Consequently, SNR{bolo} could be improved from 2.8 to 9.1.

 In this paper, a graphite spray was used for the blackening of the foil absorber.
-However, heat-transfer calculation suggested that a thinner carbon coating can improve the sensitivity further.
-A vapor deposition technique is a candidate for the further sensitivity improvement.
-The improved foil absorber will be applied to plasma radiation measurements not only on GAMMA10/PDX but also on a medium-sized helical-axis heliotron device, Heliotron J. The foil absorber with high sensitivity is available for divertor plasma measurements also in the large devices.
+However, the heat-transfer calculation suggested that a thinner carbon coating can improve the sensitivity further.
+A vapor deposition technique is a candidate for further sensitivity improvement.
+The improved foil absorber will be applied to plasma radiation measurements not only on GAMMA10/PDX but also on a medium-sized helical-axis heliotron device, Heliotron J. The foil absorber with high sensitivity is also available for divertor plasma measurements in large devices.
 IRVBs can increase the channels by finely dividing the foil absorber in analysis.
-Therefore, the higher-sensitivity foil absorber can provide higher spatial resolution measurement with the same signal to noise ratio.
+Therefore, the higher-sensitivity foil absorber can provide higher spatial resolution measurement with the same signal-to-noise ratio.